mah0x211/lua-pcre2/README.md

 ### head, tail, err = re:match_nocap( sbj [, offset [, opt, ...]] )

-almost same as `match` method but it returns only offsets only matched string.
+almost same as `match` method but it returns only offsets of matched string.

 **Params**